On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

-When all agent have the same preference it is always best to pick items in decreasing order of value.
+In many of these settings, some allocation algorithm is used to decide on the allocation of goods to agents, given the agents' preferences.
+When preferences are private information, agents may act strategically to optimize their allocation.
+For example, consider allocating goods to agents with additive valuations using the Round Robin protocol, {where} agents cyclically pick a good from the remaining goods.
+When all {agents} have the same preference it is always best to pick items in decreasing order of value.
 Yet picking in that order is not a dominant strategy: when preferences are different, there is no reason to take desirable goods early if no other agent wants them.
-As in many settings agents may act strategically, understanding which allocation algorithms are not susceptible to manipulations (are ``strategy-proof'') is fundamental.
+As in many settings where agents may act strategically, understanding which allocation algorithms are not susceptible to manipulations (are ``strategy-proof'') is fundamental.
 Such understanding will also give insights regarding the implications of incentives on the fairness of algorithms.

-The seminal work of Amanatidis et al. \cite{AmanatidisBCM17} has studied the fair partition\footnote{While an allocation mechanism might leave some goods unassigned, a partition mechanism must allocate all goods.} of indivisible goods for two strategic agents with private preferences.
-First, they have presented a characterization of truthful partition mechanisms for two agents (in partition mechanisms, all goods must be allocated).
-Then, from the characterization, they derived strong impossibility results for fair partition of indivisible goods for two agents with additive valuations.
-We stress that, somewhat unintuitively, the impossibility for two agents when all goods must be allocated does not immediately imply an impossibility for more agents or allocation mechanisms\footnote{Throughout the paper we use the term ``allocation mechanisms'' for mechanisms that can leave goods unallocated, and use ``partition mechanisms'' for mechanisms that must allocate all goods.}.
+The seminal work of Amanatidis et al. \cite{AmanatidisBCM17} has studied the fair partition\footnote{Throughout the paper we use the term ``allocation mechanisms'' for mechanisms that may leave goods unallocated, and use ``partition mechanisms'' for mechanisms that must allocate all goods.} of indivisible goods for two strategic agents with private preferences.
+First, they presented a characterization of truthful {(deterministic)} partition mechanisms for two agents.
+Then, from the characterization, they derived strong impossibility results for {truthful} fair partition of indivisible goods for two agents with additive valuations.
+We stress that, somewhat unintuitively, the impossibility for two agents when all goods must be allocated does not immediately imply an impossibility for more agents, or for allocation mechanisms.
 For example, it does not imply any impossibility for the case of three agents or even for the case of two agents when not all goods must be allocated.
-When not all goods must be allocated, there may be some mechanism that ``throws away" some of the goods to create a fairer allocation than when all goods are assigned.
-Thus, the requirement to partition all goods into the two agents prevents a simple reduction from more than two agents to the two agents' case.
+When not all goods must be allocated, there may be some mechanism that ``throws away'' some of the goods to create a fairer allocation than when all goods are assigned.
+Thus, the requirement to partition all goods among the two agents prevents a simple reduction from more than two agents to the two agents' case.
 We thus ask:

 \emph{What are the limits of fairness when allocating goods to strategic agents with private preferences?} To address this, it is natural to first ask: